Next Entry

 I would like to find an equation to express a situation in which Time and Space could operate independently.
 The word ‘situation’ is suitable because it implies a ‘state’ or ‘place’ that is human rather than applying an abstraction to the query.

 As we are, significantly for us, the most conscious beings in the Universe (that are not merely speculative) then the matter of Time and Space are of the greatest importance.
+One important matter for us, one of many such matters, is the question of what happens when the discreet space of the individual is extinguished?

 Clearly, after death, the individual does not occupy a body (it may not occupy anything) the mind being extinguished with the corpus.
-Time and Space, being best mates, are central to the construction of this equation for two reasons:
+Time and Space, being best mates, are central to the construction of this equation for two reasons: Humans are obsessed with when things commence (Memory) because they are neurotic about when things cease.
+Space can only exist if it takes an increment of time to traverse it.

 The first is self evident and deals with human fallibility.
 The second is the reason for it.
 We shall now brood on Number Two.